 The Heavy Vehicle National Law and Regulator

-Most Australian States and Territories now operate under a uniform national law in relation to truck and heavy vehicle issues.
-This law is known as the Heavy Vehicle National Law.
+Most Australian states and territories operate under a uniform national law in relation to truck and heavy vehicle issues.
+This law is known as the Heavy Vehicle National Law (HVNL).
 It is overseen by the National Heavy Vehicle Regulator.

 Why Was The National Law Adopted?

-The Heavy Vehicle National Law (National Law) came into effect in early 2014.
-Prior to that time each State and Territory had their own laws regarding truck and heavy vehicle issues.
+HVNL came into effect in early 2014.
+Prior to that time each state and territory had their own laws governing heavy vehicles.

-The differences between the laws in different States and Territories made it difficult for transport companies to operate because much of the work in the industry involves moving between States.
-Companies often needed to comply with several different sets of mass, loading, dimension and fatigue rules for one journey.
-They also needed to obtain permits and accreditation for each State or Territory that they travelled to.
-This led to significant duplication of work.
+The differences between the laws in different states and territories made it difficult for transport companies to operate because much of the work in the industry involves moving between states.
+Companies often needed to comply with several different sets of rules for mass, loading, dimension and fatigue in one journey.
+They also needed to obtain permits and accreditation for each state or territory that they travelled to.

-The adoption of the uniform Heavy Vehicle National Law streamlined this process.
-It meant that most States and Territories had the same rules for trucking issues.
+The adoption of the uniform HVNL streamlined this process.
+It meant that most states and territories had the same rules for trucking issues.
 The creation of the National Heavy Vehicle Regulator also reduced the duplication of work by issuing permits and accreditations that applied nationwide.

 What States And Territories Have Adopted The National Law?

 As at January 2021, the HVNL had been adopted by:

 - New South Wales